patrickmmartin/errorcodeNX/article.md

 ### Code sample: defining an _error_id_

 ```
+// elsewhere, declared
 error_id foo;
 ...

-// elsewhere
+// elsewhere, defined
 const char foo[] = "My Foo Status";

+...

 // you can't do this (no existential forgery)

 error_id ret = get_an_error();
+/*
 if (ret == "My Foo Status") // does not compile with -Wall -Werror "comparison with string literal results in unspecified behaviour"
 {
     ...
 }

-if (ret == foo) // this is how one must test for equality
+*/

+if (ret)
 {
-    ...
+   if (ret == MY_KNOWN_ERROR) // this is how to test
+   {
+     // for this interesting case, here we might need to do additional work for logging, notification and the life
    }
+   mylogger <<  "api_call returned " ret << "/n";

+}
+   return ret;  /// we can always do this with no loss of information
 ```

 _error_id_  desirable properties